studioalgorhythmics/sensoriumofanimals/tactile_interfacing/readme.md

 ##How to use

-1. copy the folder "RabbitMot" to beablebone using Cloud9
+1. Copy the folder "RabbitMot" to [beablebone](http://beagleboard.org/getting-started) using Cloud9
 2. Build hardware on breadboard
 	* see rabbit_moto.fzz and rabbit_moto_bb.pdf in this folder
-3. run "Basic multi2.py" in the folder "RabbitMot" in Cloud9/terminal
+3. Run "Basic multi2.py" in the folder "RabbitMot" in Cloud9/terminal
-	# check usb ports and check address with i2cdetect -r -y 2 (in cloud9/ terminal)
+	# check usb ports and check address with `i2cdetect -r -y 2` (in cloud9/ terminal)

 ###RabbitWebUI